fionanealon/iris-data-set-project/README.md

 **3. Download the data set and write some Python code to investigate it**

 **4. Summarise the data set by, for example calculating the maximun, minimum and mean of each column.
-A Pythin script will quickly do this for you.
+A Pythin script will quickly do this for you**

-#### Mean of each column in the Iris flower data set
+- Mean of each column in the Iris flower data set

 The mean is the average of an array of numbers.
 It is calculated by summing all of the numbers in the array and then dividing by the total count of numbers.